digbmc/germantown-y/docs/metadata-docs.md

 **Objectid:** In the CSV file, the object ID should follow this format: arc_001.
 Continue with that format for data consistency.

-More information: about this field.
+More information about this field: about this field.
 Object Identifiers are used for identifying each object on the website and will be used to create each item’s URL.
 Therefore, the object ID must be a unique string consisting of only lowercase characters and containing no spaces or special characters.
 However, dashes ( - ) and underscores ( _ ) are fine.

 **Filename:** In the CSV file, the filename should follow this format: arc_001.jpg.
 Continue with that format for data consistency.
 Make sure the filename is the same as the name of the file/content you will be uploading (this will be in a later step).
 The filename can also be an image address.
 Image addresses are URLs that direct a web browser to an image file on the internet.
 You can usually obtain an image address by right-clicking on an image online and selecting the Copy image address option.
 It is best practice to use the image address URL if the image came from an online collection.

-More information: about this field. <!-- Change to something like "More information about this field - like the..." -->  Like the Object ID, the filename should be a unique string with no special characters (dashes and underscores are fine).
+More information about this field: about this field. <!-- Change to something like "More information about this field - like the..." -->  Like the Object ID, the filename should be a unique string with no special characters (dashes and underscores are fine).
 This field helps the Collection builder find the file you want to associate with the metadata in the row.

 **Title**: The title will be used to name the content/object you are adding to the archive on the website. <!-- -->